culshoefer/codeCurriculum-gitbook/chapter1.md

 8
 ```
 As you probably expected, this will print out `8`.
 No surprise so far.
-Interestingly, we can overwrite variables: Type out
+Interestingly, we can overwrite variables:
 ```python
 >>> x = 5
 >>> superBigNumber = 3133723666